-Others do it because they want to harvest tax loses.
+Others do it because they want to harvest tax losses.

-Some people panic and take every piece of news (or hearsay) at face value rather than taking the time to dig a little deeper in order to find their own guidance.
+Some people panic and take every piece of news, hearsay, or “financial advice” at face value rather than taking the time to dig a little deeper in order to find their own guidance.